Alright, that title is probably a tiny bit misleading. There are two minor corrections I should make.

 structure in the input.

-A function load2d that wraps the previously written load and does the necessary transformations is easily coded:
+A function load2d that wraps the previously written load and

 We'll build a convolutional neural net with three convolutional layers